Xavier Tomas

-Xavier Tomas (born 4 January 1986) is a French professional footballer who plays as a centre back for Jeunesse Esch in Luxembourg National Division.
+Xavier Tomas (born 4 January 1986) is a French professional footballer who plays as a centre back for FC Bassin Piennois.

 Career

 Tomas was born in Nantua, Ain.
 He signed for Lausanne-Sport in January 2017, then moved to Scottish club Hamilton Academical six months later.
 Tomas was sent off in his league debut for Hamilton, a 2–0 defeat at Aberdeen on 6 August 2017.

 He was one of seven first-team players released by Hamilton at the end of the 2017–18 season, and signed for Red Star F.C. as a free agent in September 2018.

 On 7 June 2019, Tomas joined Stade Lavallois on a one-year contract with an option for a further year.

 Personal life

-Born in France, Tomas is of Portuguese descent.
+Born in France, Tomas holds French and Portuguese nationalities.